demisto/content/Packs/CortexXDR/Integrations/PaloAltoNetworks_XDR/README.md

 ### XDR Mirroring Notes, limitations and Troubleshooting

-* While you can mirror changes in incident fields both in and out in each incident - it should be noted that an incident field can only be mirrored in a single direction at a time.
+* While you can mirror changes in incident fields both in and out in each incident, you can only mirror in a single direction at a time.
 For example:
   If we have an incident with two fields (A and B) in XDR and XSOAR while *Incoming And Outgoing* mirroring is selected:
    * I can mirror field A from XDR to XSOAR and field B from XSOAR to XDR.
    * I cannot mirror changes from field A in both directions.

-  Initially all fields are mirrored in from XDR to XSOAR, once they are changed in XSOAR they can only be mirrored out.
+  Initially all fields are mirrored in from XDR to XSOAR.
+Once they are changed in XSOAR, they can only be mirrored out.
 * **Do not use the `XDRSyncScript` automation nor any playbook that uses this automation** (e.g `Cortex XDR Incident Sync` or `Cortex XDR incident handling v2`), as it impairs the mirroring functionality.

-* When migrating an existing instance to the mirroring feature or in case the mirroring does not work as expected make sure that:
+* When migrating an existing instance to the mirroring feature, or in case the mirroring does not work as expected, make sure that:
    * The default playbook of the `Cortex XDR Incident` incident type is not `Cortex XDR Incident Sync`, change it to a different playbook that does not use `XDRSyncScript`.
    * The XDR integration instance incoming mapper is set to `Cortex XDR - Incoming Mapper` and the outgoing mapper is set to `Cortex XDR - Outgoing Mapper`.